What are the present continuous and the past continuous?

 What are children taught about present and past continuous in KS2?

-Children will be introduced to the progressive tenses as part of their KS2 grammar learning.
+Children will be introduced to the progressive tenses as part of their KS2 grammar learning, probably in Year 2.
 Rather confusingly, these tenses can be referred to as continuous or progressive!

 What questions should children expect in the Y6 grammar test?